 An Elephant Excursion in Jaipur that includes Riding and Feeding

-The Elephant Village was located in the middle of a rural area below the luxurious palaces that towered in their prestige hill tops above.
+The Elephant Village was in the middle of a rural area below the luxurious palaces that towered in their prestige hilltops above.
 The palaces took the shape of the long hills that they sat on.
 Sanjeev, the man who managed the vicinity welcomed us with masala tea and invited us to sit down.
 He gave us a brief history of the place.
-One elephant’s food costs 4000 rupees a day and there were 109 elephants in the establishment.
-It’s a non-profit organization in India which aims to provide good treatment to elephants.
+One elephant’s food cost 4000 rupees a day and there were 109 elephants in the establishment.
+It’s a non-profit organization in India that aims to provide good treatment to elephants.
 Asian elephants have been domesticated thus don’t pose a threat to humans.
 The organization keeps the elephants mainly as a form of tourism.
 In India, the symbolism of an Elephant is of prosperity and wealth.

-There were two elephants that were relaxing under the shaded roof by display.
+Two elephants were relaxing under the shaded roof by the display.
 They were smaller than African elephants.
 Their trunk was much longer and could drag down on the ground.
 They don’t have big tusks and aren’t aggressive as African elephants, nobody can poach them for their ivory and aren’t an endangered species.
 They have a pink discoloration on the bottom of their ears and on their long trunk, laced with grey spots that look like they were splattered with paint.
 Their eyes are deep and grey to expressing their age.
-Their trunks had wrinkle lines that look the like lines found on old branches.
-The top of their heads has some hair, a few black strands standing astray.
+Their trunks had wrinkle lines that look like lines found on old branches.
+The top of their heads has some hair, a few black strands standing ashtray.

 Each step that was taken was slow, steady and precise.
 On top of the Elephant was very stable.
-The ground looks the same as it does when you walk on it but it’s quite high so if you fall it can lead to an instant death.
+The ground looks the same as it does when you walk on it but it’s quite high so if you fall it can lead to instant death.
 We were exploring the small village.
 It was poor but full of life.
 We passed a field where small boys were playing cricket, they waved to us eagerly then continued to give their attention to the game.
-There were some branches which stood in our way and we had to brush them to the side while we ventured on.
-I asked Vishal what the creatures name was and he told me that she was called Rangoli.
+Some branches stood in our way and we had to brush them to the side while we ventured on.
+I asked Vishal what the creature's name was, and he told me that she was called Rangoli.
 Rangoli was 28 years old.
-I also learnt that Asian elephants live to the same age as African elephants, 70 years just like humans.
+I also learned that Asian elephants live to the same age as African elephants, 70 years just like humans.
 I was flabbergasted.
 Rangoli was so stunning.